-My schnoodle Victor didn’t like the boat.
+My dog Victor didn’t like the boat.
 Then he did.
 Then he didn’t again, although he learned to balance on the cushions hammered into the bench of our small fishing boat with a hand-controlled two-stroke motor.
-We’re taking it out today for the first time … with both dogs, Victor and Sasha.
+We’re taking a small fishing boat out today for the first time along the Grand … with both dogs, Victor and Sasha.

-Our boating adventure – the first of hopefully many – started at Byng Island Park in Dunnville, Ontario, close to home.
+Our boating adventure started at Byng Island Park in Dunnville, Ontario, close to home.
 Turns out this small boat is ideal for humming up and down the shallow Grand River that cuts through this dog- (and family-) friendly Grand River Conservation Authority holding.
 We cruised on by the shoreline campsites and anglers, and I don’t worry about falling over.
 I can stand up if I do.
 It’s that shallow.

-Byng Island is a great dog-friendly outdoorsy destination for two reasons:
+Byng Island along the Grand River in Ontario is a great dog-friendly outdoorsy destination for two reasons:

 We’re in the quieter area of the park near the radio-free Sulphur Creek camping area and if we follow the river east, we’ll get to Lake Erie in about 7 km.
 Fortunately, we don’t make it that far.